 This graph represents the audible toolbox for the laryngologist.
 Maybe we could call it a laryngogram or clinical phonetogram.

 In 1981 Hirano (Hirano, M. (1981).
 Clinical Examination of Voice.
 Vienna, Springer-Verlag.) postulated that Roughness and Breathiness could be utilized to identify a voice disorder.
 His working group suggested the GRBAS scale, where severities of 5 characteristics were rated (Grade, Roughness, Breathiness, Asthenia, Strain).
 Despite his aspirations and the frequency of the scale’s use in scientific literature, the scale has not lead to patterns that could identify the type of vocal impairment.
-However, the two parameters of roughness and breathiness (equivalent to huskiness in this book) I believe are key parameters that can point to a pattern that identifies the problem.
-These two parameters need more than a number estimating their intensity.
+However, the two parameters of roughness and breathiness (equivalent to huskiness in this book) are key parameters that can point to a pattern that identifies the problem.
+These two parameters need something other than a number estimating their intensity.
 They need to be correlated with pitch and volume to be meaningful.

 If a patient was scored as a 2 on the breathiness scale and another patient was scored a 4 on the breathiness scale, I would have no clue from these numbers what the difference in their voice problem might be.
 I could barely start a differential diagnosis.